xfbs-blog/tracing-linux-macos/tracing-linux-macos.md

 all: pass
 ```

-This time, however, we can’t rely on the default built options, since this program needs to be linked with `zlib` so that it has access to the `uncompress` function.
-That is easily accomplished by adding the necessary flag to the LDFLAGS for `pass`, and spcifying how `make` should build it.
+Since this program needs to be linked with `zlib`, we’ll have to tell make about that, too:

 ###### File Makefile, lines 4–7: